mapuri/serf-event/README.md

 ## Goal
 - Have a more formal (verifiable) way of defining and generating serf events in **Go**!
-- eliminate some/most boilerplate code for getting a serf event handler logic ready
+- eliminate some/most boilerplate code for getting a serf event handler logic ready in **Go**!

 ## Status
 Being  implementated